Novavax, Inc.: Novavax' Preclinical Influenza Nanoparticle Study Published in Vaccine

-Novel vaccine candidate, NanoFlu™, outperforms market-leading Fluzone® High Dose based on antibody titers and neutralization of recent and historic influenza viruses in a preclinical study
+Novel vaccine candidate, NanoFlu, outperforms market-leading Fluzone® High Dose based on antibody titers and neutralization of recent and historic influenza viruses in a preclinical study

-GAITHERSBURG, Md., 2017-08-23 13:00 CEST (GLOBE NEWSWIRE) -- Novavax, Inc., (Nasdaq:NVAX) today announced that data from a preclinical study of its nanoparticle influenza vaccine candidate with its proprietary Matrix-M™ adjuvant (NanoFlu™) have been published in the journal Vaccine.
+GAITHERSBURG, Md., Aug.
+23, 2017 (GLOBE NEWSWIRE) -- Novavax, Inc., (Nasdaq:NVAX) today announced that data from a preclinical study of its nanoparticle influenza vaccine candidate with its proprietary Matrix-M adjuvant (NanoFlu) have been published in the journal Vaccine (http://www.sciencedirect.com/science/article/pii/S0264410X17310885).
 Novavax is developing NanoFlu to protect older adults from seasonal influenza.

 The manuscript describes the formulation of Novavax' novel seasonal influenza vaccine candidate, NanoFlu, based on the 2017-2018 World Health Organization (WHO) recommended influenza strains.
 The study, conducted in ferrets, found that NanoFlu induced hemagglutination-inhibition (HAI) and microneutralizing (MN) antibodies against a broad range of influenza subtypes.
 In a head-to-head comparison against standard-dose and high-dose (HD) inactivated influenza vaccines in ferrets, NanoFlu elicited higher HAI and MN antibody responses exceeding those induced by the high-dose vaccine against recent (homologous) A(H3N2) by 7-fold, A(H1N1) by 26-fold, and B strain viruses by 2-fold.
 Additionally, NanoFlu induced superior protection in a ferret challenge model against a homologous and a 10-year old drifted influenza strain spanning over a decade.